airtower-luna/mod_gnutls/doc/mod_gnutls_manual.md

 advantages, and avoids the security issue of how to handle errors that prevent the client from getting a response.

-With TLS 1.2 stapling can be used only for the server certificate, with TLS 1.3 mod\_gnutls supports stapling for all certificates in the certificate chain except the root CA.
+With TLS 1.2 stapling can be used only for the server certificate.
+TLS 1.3 supports stapling for all transmitted certificates.
+Mod\_gnutls will staple for as many consecutive certificates in the certificate chain as possible, ideally all except the root CA.

 Mod\_gnutls enables OCSP stapling by default if possible.
 The following requirements must be met: